Battle of Imphal: End of the battle

 The Japanese had realised that the operation ought to be broken off as early as May.
 Lieutenant General Hikosaburo Hata, the Vice-Chief of the General Staff, had made a tour of inspection of Southern Army's headquarters in late April.
-When he returned to Tokyo, he reported pessimistically on the outcome of the operation at a large staff meeting to Prime Minister Hideki Tojo, but Tojo dismissed his concerns as their source was a junior staff officer (Major Masaru Ushiro, at Burma Area Army HQ).
+When he returned to Tokyo, he reported pessimistically on the outcome of the operation at a large staff meeting to Prime Minister Hideki Tojo but Tojo dismissed his concerns as their source was a junior staff officer (Major Masaru Ushiro, at Burma Area Army HQ).
 Messages were sent from Imperial Headquarters, urging that the operation was to be fought to the end.

 Lieutenant General Kawabe travelled north from Rangoon to see the situation for himself on 25 May.
 Several officers whom he interviewed expressed confidence in success if reinforcements could be provided, but actually concealed their losses and the seriousness of the situation.
 At a meeting between Mutaguchi and Kawabe on 6 June, both used haragei, an unspoken form of communication using gesture, expression and tone of voice, to convey their conviction that success was impossible, but neither of them wished to bear the responsibility of ordering a retreat.
 Kawabe subsequently became ill with dysentery and perhaps physically unfit for duty.
 He nevertheless ordered repeated attacks, stating later that Bose was the key to Japan's and India's future.

 Mutaguchi ordered the Japanese 31st Division, which had retreated from Kohima when threatened with starvation, to join the 15th Division in a renewed attack on Imphal from the north.
 Neither division obeyed the order, being in no condition to comply.
 When he realised that none of his formations were obeying his orders to attack, Mutaguchi finally ordered the offensive to be broken off on 3 July.
 The Japanese, reduced in many cases to a rabble, fell back to the Chindwin, abandoning their artillery, transport, and many soldiers too badly wounded or sick to walk.
 The Allies recovered Tamu at the end of July.
-It was found to contain 550 unburied Japanese corpses, with over 100 more dying amongst them.
+It was found to contain 550 unburied Japanese corpses, with over 100 more severely-wounded Japanese soldiers slowly dying amongst them.